Thermal and quantum fluctuations in extended Kitaev-Yao-Lee spin-orbital model: Quantum effects: generalized spin wave theory

-Within linear SWT, i.e., order $\Lambda^0$ in the large $\Lambda$ expansion of Eq. \ref{eq_HPT}, the phase boundary of NP is indicated by the dashed red line in Fig. \ref{Fig3}: see the analytical expression in the SM.
 The decrease of the transition to $b=0$ when $a=1$ seems to suggest that quantum effects disappear when $a=1$.
 However, this reflects the limitation of linear SWT, evident from the neglected cubic terms.
 Next, we show that magnon interactions in the $\Lambda^{-1}$ order, in particular cubic terms, increase $b_c$ significantly.